Expected Revenue delivers a reliable forecast of future sales in many companies.

 It shows the difference in opportunity conversion rates between new and existing customers.

-The report and chart tells us about conversion rates for existing versus new customers.
-For example:
+The report and chart provide information about conversion rates for existing versus new customers.
+Specifically:

 - 41% of all Opportunities with existing customers were successfully won, compared to 34% for new customers.
 See the “1.
 Prospecting” row in the report.

 - 58% of Opportunities with existing customers that entered the “2.
 Investigation” Stage were won.
-This compares with 53% of Opportunities that entered the same Stage for new customers.
+This compares with 53% of Opportunities that passed through the same Stage for new customers.

 - 76% of Opportunities with existing customers that entered the “3.
-Proposal Made” Stage were successfully won.
-This compares with 65% of Opportunities that entered this Stage for new customers.
+Proposal Made” Stage closed successfully.
+This compares with 65% of Opportunities that went into this Stage for new customers.

-In other words, the report provides the information we need to differentiate Opportunity Probability between new and existing customers.
+In other words, the report provides the information we need to more scientifically differentiate Opportunity Probability between new and existing customers.

-This is the starting point for more accurate Expected Revenue forecasts.
+This information is an excellent starting point for creating accurate Expected Revenue forecasts.

 The report shows that Dave Apthorp wins 60% of all his Opportunities compared to 27% for Peter Hemsworth and 36% for Shaun Yates.
-This is shown in the “1 Prospecting” row.
+You can see this in the “1 Prospecting” row.

 For example, of all the deals that enter the “4 Negotiation” Stage, Dave successfully closes 90% compared to 78% for Peter and 86% for Shaun.

-Our customers use the information in these reports to calculate Expected Revenue accurately.
+Our customers use the information in these reports to calculate the Expected Revenue accurately.